 they are applying, community and professional affiliations, and views regarding the protection and

 management of marine resources.
-Applicants who are chosen as members or alternates should expect to
+Applicants who are chosen will serve for a 3-year term through

 The application kit can be downloaded